Comment by roger_

 I can literally feel it assaulting my reading speed.

-omoikane a day ago
+omoikane 5 months ago

 This looks like a personal blog post, in a blog where the author have avoided capitalization fairly consistently.
 The blog post was likely not meant to be a research paper, and reading it as a research paper is probably setting the wrong expectations.